Space Center Houston (NASA) Tour and More

 - 20 minutes approximately for a SCH spokesperson to reveal and talk about ongoing projects at NASA.

-- 45 minutes to watch one of the IMAX films that SCH shows on a six-story high screen.
+- 45 minutes to watch an IMAX films that SCH shows on a six-story high screen.
 SCH alternates movies.

 - 35 minutes for lunch at the food court at the Zero-G Diner at Space Center Houston.